adityajoshi49/FastLED_clone_AJ/SPI-Hardware-or-Bit-banging.md

 ### Getting four hardware SPI lines for the APA102 out of the Teensy 3.0/3.1 ###

-It is possible to get four hardware SPI outputs on the teensy 3.0/3.1, if you are driving APA102 (note: this hack won't work with most other SPI style led chipsets).
+It is possible to get four hardware SPI outputs on the teensy 3.0/3.1, if you are driving APA102 (note: this hack won't work with most other SPI style led chipsets - though it might with with LPD8806).
 You can setup the lines like so:

 ```
 CRGB leds[4][NUM_LEDS];